-5. The equipment enclosure/casing
+5. The Equipment Enclosure/Casing

-- a.
-Physical damage such as cracks or chemical corrosion.
+- Physical damage such as cracks or chemical corrosion.
 Particular attention should be paid to areas around switches, fuses, protective covers and mains couplers where damage may result in live parts becoming exposed. - b.
 Signs of overheating. - c.
 Signs of ingress of fluids or foreign bodies.

-6. Mains plugs
+6. Mains Plugs and Fuses

 - a.
-Correct fit in the mains outlet not loose and can be removed without difficulty.
+Correct fit in the mains outlet not loose and can be removed without difficulty.b.

-- b.
 Cracks or damage.

 - c.
 Signs of overheating.

 - d.
 Properly tightened off terminal screws.

+- d.
+Properly tightened off terminal scre

 - e.
 Correct wiring.

 - f.
 Mains flex is properly secured by the cable grip.

-- Correct fuse rating and type.
+- g.
+Correct fuse rating and type.

+- h.
+Fuse is approved by a notified body and bears the approval mark of the notified body with the 3 most common being the BSI Kitemark, Asta Intertek (Diamond) & the Nemko 'N' mark.

+- i.
+Bear the licence/certificate number designated by the notified body.